 SUSPEND DIVORCE PROCEEDINGS

 The California courts offer a solution to couples who cannot make up their minds about divorce.
 Divorce is a significant, life-changing decision.
 It’s understandable to need to take time to really explore the situation and choose the right path.
 If you and your spouse filed for divorce but now need extra time before making a final decision, make a motion to suspend the proceedings.
 Both parties will have to agree on the suspension of the divorce process.
-An attorney will prepare a stipulation to file with the courts and put the divorce case on hold.
+Your Divorce Attorney San Francisco CA will prepare a stipulation to file with the courts and put the divorce case on hold.
 A case on hold does not require either party to fulfill previously existing deadlines or appear in court during the suspension.

 OPTIONS AFTER A COMPLETED DIVORCE DECREE

 Options become more limited if you and your spouse change your minds at the end of the divorce process.
 If you and your spouse signed the paperwork, it is a legally binding document even if you two reconcile later.
 You will have to destroy the paperwork or sign another contract stating the divorce papers are void.
-If you already sent the documents to the judge, you will need to immediately file a motion asking the courts not to rule on the matter.
+If you already sent the documents to the judge, you can ask your Divorce Attorney San Francisco CA to immediately file a motion asking the courts not to rule on the matter.
 This can halt the process in its tracks.

 Once a judge approves a settlement and completes a divorce decree, the couple has 30 days to file a motion to reverse the judge’s decision, though even this will not work in every case.
 If it’s been longer than 30 days or if the judge refuses the reversal, the couple will officially be divorced and must remarry if they so choose.
 Talk to a San Franicsco Divorce Team attorney about your specific options if you’re changing your mind about divorce after you’ve already filed the paperwork in California.